 #One: I met my husband on Twitter.

 It’s true.
 Through random circumstance and universal luck, I was retweeted into my husband’s timeline.
 He followed me.
 I followed him.
-He wrote poetry and I wrote thoughts and we liked how each other wrote.
+He wrote poetry and I wrote thoughts and we liked each other’s words.
 We started emailing.
 Then we started talking on the phone.
 Then we made a plan to meet for the first time.
 We confided in each other, found safety in each other.
 Within 4 months of our first email, we spent a weekend together and fell in love.

-I don’t believe in fate or things “happening for a reason”, but I do believe that being with my husband is one of the only good decisions I’ve ever let myself make.
+I don’t believe in fate or things “happening for a reason,” but I do believe that being with my husband is one of the only good decisions I’ve ever let myself make.
 It was terrifying, being young and newly single, dating someone older with children (something I never wanted.)
-But I forced myself through the scary stuff, the stuff I didn’t know if I could handle and I ended up making a life with my one great love.
+But, I forced myself through the scary stuff – the stuff I didn’t always believe I could handle – and I ended up making a life with my one great love.

 We married on Oct.13, 2013.
-But we didn’t start living together until January 29th, 2015, after his immigration application to Canada was approved.
+But, we didn’t start living together until January 2015, after his immigration application to Canada was approved.
 He left his family and job behind, brought his children with him, and together we’ve cobbled together a new life from scratch.

 My husband and I have been through a lot together.
 A lot of obstacles.
-A lot of new experiences, neither of us knew if we could handle.
-A lot of difficulties and sadness and tears trying to blend a family.
+A lot of new experiences and we didn’t always know what we were doing.
+A lot of difficulties and sadness and tears are involved in trying to blend a family.
 But we are still here.
 We’ve made a commitment to keep going after every new thing thrown our way.
 He’s my partner and my teammate and he treats me like a queen.